technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/HOL step-by step - SAP_plus_extend_and_innovate.md

     ![The predict-incoming-cashflow-svc endpoint screen displays with the test data in the text box.
 The results of the call are also displayed.](media/amls_endpoint_test.png "Test service deployment endpoint")

-## Exercise 6: Train a regression model to predict incoming cashflow using Azure Synapse Analytics (OPTIONAL)
+## Exercise 6: Train a regression model to predict incoming cashflow using Azure Synapse Analytics (Optional)

-Estimated time: 50 minutes
+Duration: 50 minutes

 ### Task 1: Create the SalesPaymentsFull Spark table from the parquet file